-I'm throwing it back to my 29th birthday last year and what a lovely day it was.
-Me, sis and mum visited Langton Greenhouse.
+My 29th birthday!
+What a lovely day it was.
+Me, sis and mum visited Langton Greenhouse in Leicestershire.
 Giant burnished giraffes at the entrance were a surreal

 and inviting way to enter the place.
-Lavender lined the path, where a gentle twinkling of lights emerged behind the buds.
+Lavender lined the path, where the gentle twinkling of lights emerged behind buds.
 Light has a way of bringing out the shimmer of beads too.

 This was the case with the abundance of gems making this skirt sparkle.
 A flower or two wove it's way into the beady constellation, of course.

-I'm always on the lookout for a new feature for the garden.
-Pots, plants and sculptural elements.
+I'm always on the lookout for new features for the garden; think pots, plants and sculptural elements.
 I spotted rocking pyramids.
 It happened to be Glastonbury last week and The Killers took to the main Pyramid Stage.
-My last post may have mentioned how me and sis went to see them in Luxembourg, which was an amazing experience.
-I wasn't at Glasto, although seeing how awesome it looked took me back to the time we got to see them in all their glory.
-Their rendition of This Charming Man rendition gets me on my feet.
+Me and sis went to see them perform in Luxembourg, which was an amazing experience.
+I wasn't at Glasto, although seeing how awesome it looked took me back to the time we got to hear them in all their glory.
+Their rendition of This Charming Man gets me on my feet.

 Ah, cacti.
 There's such a variety of fascinating globular forms, shapes and patterns.
 Just don't get too close, as I've found on occasions - mainly when tending to the the terrariums.
 I've